Welcome to our first of the Power BI Tips series.

 Using the ‘CALENDARAUTO’ function, it will automatically create the table with a field ‘Date’ based on the Min and Max values in your existing dataset.
 There are some other awesome table creating functions, more about these in another post… Next, you need to build the other required date fields.
 For each required field, use the ‘New Column’ button, this is found next to the ‘New Table’ button we just used.
 Then use the DAX formulas as illustrated below: (notice the fields to sort by)

-Depending on the amount of new columns you created, you could end up with a table like this:
+Depending on the number of new columns you created, you could end up with a table like this: